EU watchdog tightens grip over use of foreign credit ratings

 When Britain leaves the EU in March 2019, these operations will be treated as foreign agencies whose ratings would need to be endorsed by an agency inside the bloc.

-The big agencies already have operations in several EU states, but may now need to move staff from London to them given tougher conditions for endorsement set out by ESMA on Friday.
+The big agencies already have operations in several EU states, but may now need to move staff from London to them given the new conditions for endorsement set out by ESMA on Friday.

 The watchdog also said the endorsement regime will continue to apply to Argentina, Australia, Brazil, Canada, Hong Kong, Japan, Mexico, Singapore and the United States when other revisions to the bloc’s rating agency rules come into force in June 2018.